malmostad/wp-apps/README.md

 * Installs custom plugins to the server as defined as `:custom_plugins` in `config/deploy.rb`
 * Installs third-party plugins to the server as defined as `:remote_plugins` in `config/deploy.rb`

-The deployment command defines the stage as the theme name and it's stage separated by underscore.
+The deployment command defines the stage as the theme name and it's stage separated by a dash.
 Example: to build and deploy the internal news themes to the production server, run the following command in the projects root:

-    $ bundle exec cap internal_news_production deploy
+    $ bundle exec cap internal-news-production deploy

 Rollback to the previous version:

-    $ bundle exec cap internal_news_production deploy
+    $ bundle exec cap internal-news-production deploy

 Both themes and plugins are rolled back.

 ## Update Wordpress core

-To update Wordpress core to the version specified in `config/deploy.rb` with `:wordpress_url` (defaults to latest):
+To update Wordpress core on the server to the version specified in `config/deploy.rb` with `:wordpress_url` (defaults to latest):

-    $ bundle exec cap internal_news_production update_wordpress
+    $ bundle exec cap <child-theme-name>-<stage-name> update_wordpress

 ###